AquaDraco/UnityStationWiki/Building-and-Testing-Multiplayer.md

-Before reading, make sure you've read the basics article.
+Before reading this, make sure you've read the [Starting Contribution](https://github.com/unitystation/unitystation/wiki/Starting-contribution) article.

 To test network interactions, you should set up a realistic environment.
 That means two instances: Client and Host (Server that's client, too).